astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/comparison/instances/membership_test.md

 reveal_type("hello" in A())  # revealed: bool
 reveal_type("hello" not in A())  # revealed: bool
-# TODO: should be Unknown, need to check arg type and should be failed
+# TODO: should emit diagnostic, need to check arg type, will fail
 reveal_type(42 in A())  # revealed: bool
 reveal_type(42 not in A())  # revealed: bool
 ```